 I always recommend shooting in Raw format which gives you more editing capabilities in the post-processing but here the case is different you need a lot of shots so you need space on your memory card, it depends on the size of your card if you have a big one like 32GB you can shoot high-quality JPEG if 16GB or lower you can reduce the JPEG quality anyway we will export the time-lapse video in a high-quality resolution (1080p).

 Setting the interval is really important

-The interval between the shots in the timelapse will control how fast the moving objects appear in the final video, so from my experience below is the best intervals depends on what are you shooting.
+The interval between the shots in the timelapse will control how fast the moving objects appear in the final video, so from my experience below is the best intervals depending on what are you shooting.

 -A 1-second interval is great for shooting the moving traffic and cars

 -2-3 seconds suitable for moving clouds, sunsets & sunrises